pellcorp/creality-wiki/docs/klicky.md

 ### Limits on X and Y microsteps

-You cannot use more than `microsteps: 64` for `[stepper_x]` and `[stepper_y]`, the MCU cannot handle high microsteps, it puts too much pressure on the mainboard and it will cause stuttering and other reliability issues during bed meshes.
+You cannot use more than `microsteps: 64` for `[stepper_x]` and `[stepper_y]`, the MCU cannot handle high microsteps, it puts too much pressure on the mainboard and it will cause stuttering and other reliability issues including random crashes.

 !!! note